toponerld-ops/Aman-OS-V2/README.md

-# Aman-OS-V2
-AMAN-OS v2: Custom Lightweight Mobile OS Building a custom minimal operating system for Samsung GT-S5282 (Galaxy Star) by installing and heavily customizing CyanogenMod 11 (Android 4.4 KitKat base) to create a fast, bloat-free mobile experience inspired by my original AMAN-OS project.
+AMAN-OS v2: Custom Lightweight Mobile OS
+Building a custom minimal operating system for Samsung GT-S5282 (Galaxy Star) by installing and heavily customizing CyanogenMod 11 (Android 4.4 KitKat base) to create a fast, bloat-free mobile experience inspired by my original AMAN-OS project.
+The goal is to strip down the OS to bare essentials, remove all Google apps and bloatware, design a custom launcher with a retro character-based UI aesthetic, and port my AMAN-OS games (Runner, Snake, Pong, Flappy, Memory, Reaction) as native Android apps.
+The system will maintain Bluetooth connectivity to integrate with my existing AMAN Smart Home modules (plant care weather station built with Arduino).
+Currently working on: researching the rooting process, finding the correct CM11 build for GT-S5282, and setting up TWRP custom recovery for installation.
+Next steps: Root the phone, flash custom recovery, install CyanogenMod 11, begin stripping unnecessary services and apps, then start designing the custom UI layer.
+This builds on my completed AMAN-OS (Arduino-based OS with 6 games) and AMAN Smart Home System (wireless Arduino sensor network) projects.